-Roof restoration is when the surface of the roof is restored to its original condition.
-The roof can be cement tiles, colorbond, metal or terracotta tiles.
+Roof restoration is when the roof’s surface is restored to its original condition.
+The roof can be cement tiles, colourbond, metal, or terracotta tiles.

-If the porosity of the roof is an issue then the roof needs to be replaced because application of any coatings/paint will not be a long term solution and cost you more in the long run.
+Moreover, if the porosity of the roof is an issue, then the roof needs to be replaced because the application of any coatings/paint will not be a long-term solution and cost you more in the long run.